Deutsche sees Rousseff ouster boosting Petrobras, Brazil bank debt

 "Execution risks on the new administration are not small, but the bar is lower," Vieira wrote.

-Petrobras (PETR4.SA), which for years was Rousseff's favorite tool for policies that fueled inflation and dragged Brazil into a recession, could benefit most from the change, the report said.
+Petrobras (PETR4.SA), which for years was Rousseff's favourite tool for policies that fuelled inflation and dragged Brazil into a recession, could benefit most from the change, the report said.
 Steelmaker Cia Siderúrgica Nacional SA, airline Gol Linhas Aéreas Inteligentes (GOLL4.SA) and mall operator BR Malls SA (BRML3.SA) could also gain.

 Average yield spreads on a sample of Brazilian corporate debt that Deutsche Bank covers are about 1.5 percentage point wider than a year ago relative to comparable government notes.